mithray/wacss/README.md

 # WaCss

 WaCSS is a CSS library designed to work on Semantic HTML5 and ARIA attributes, encouraging developers to practice accessibility and making the web more accesible.
-Wa is a Japanese word which isdescribed by Wikipedia:
+Wa is a Japanese word which is described by Wikipedia:

 > ...implies a peaceful unity and conformity within a social group in which members prefer the continuation of a harmonious community over their personal interests.
 > \- [Wa][]